kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 **at01 is the only tide gauge in this region of Alaska.**

 at01 observes all constellation signals and high-rate data are available.
 There is good visibility over a large azimuthal region.
-The monument is about a meter taller to improve visibility of the sea surface.
+The monument is about a meter taller than normal geodetic monuments to improve visibility of the sea surface.

 From the [geoid app](http://gnss-reflections.org/geoid?station=at01&lat=0.0&lon=0.0&height=0.0) you can see the general location of the antenna with respect to the coast.
 You will also note that it is at ~12 meters above sea level.

 Use the gnss-reflections.org webapp to set a [possible mask.](http://gnss-reflections.org/rzones?station=at01&lat=0.0&lon=0.0&height=0.0&msl=msl&RH=2&eang=3&azim1=0&azim2=240) In this example we used the option for elevation angles between 5 and 12 degrees.
-The goal is to have the ellipses on the water and not the land.

 ### Take a Quick Look at the Data